How to Buy

 Manifold Viewer is a read-only subset of Manifold Release 9.
 Although Viewer cannot write projects or save edited data back out to the original data sources, Viewer provides phenomenal capability to view and to analyze almost all possible different types of data in tables, vector geometry, raster data, drawings, maps and images from thousands of different sources.
 Manifold Viewer delivers a truly useful, Release 9 technology tool you can use for free to experience Release 9 power firsthand.
 See Viewer in action Watch the Manifold Viewer Introduction YouTube video.

-March madness!
-Manifold special offers end at midnight GMT on 31 March 2018:
+Spring special!
+Manifold special offers end at midnight GMT on 31 May 2018:

 - Buy Manifold 9 Universal